Updated: Oct 10, 2022

 Giving consumers the flexibility to customize their content experiences increases their perception of control, which researchers say impacts how pleasant consumers feel their experiences are.
 The higher the level of perceived control, the higher the pleasantness reported.
 There appears to be an emotional connection to the products we configure to meet our needs.

 Mimic the personalization masters

 Amazon puts the individual customer front and center.
 The company is a pioneer in the personalized content arena and has focused on delivering the best experiences possible.
 Amazon customers don’t need to do anything to set up product recommendations (although customers can tweak the system to influence and improve recommendations).

 Amazon serves content to visitors automatically in the form of recommendations.
-The company combines customer data (web browsing, purchasing, and other measurable behaviors) with demographic and current events data to provide suggestions that shoppers value.
+The company combines customer data (web browsing, purchasing, and other measurable behaviors) with demographic and current events data to suggest that shoppers value.